RCRamsey/exploring_urban_env/README.md

 dir command demonstrated current size of json now 3.25 MB

-Creat new branch to take current working index.html and make points of interest (bridges/tunnels) appear.
+Create new branch to take current working index.html and make points of interest (bridges/tunnels) appear.
 Command utilized:
 - **git checkout -b showPoints**

+Within Index.html set all bridge and tunnel data to the same styling options for initial mark up.
+Use Leaflet's pointToLayer to return circlemarkers using the styling options given as constant variable earlier in code.